GorokhovSemyon/TextClassification/README.md

 ## BinaryTextClassification

-This notebook is devoted to the analysis of various ML methods of binary classification of different texts.
+This notebook is devoted to the analysis of various ML methods of binary classification of different texts (negative and positive).

 ## LLMCompare